csaf-poc/csaf_webview/README.md

  to read the CSAF information directly.
 So you will get failures due to _CORS restrictions_ often.
  See https://github.com/oasis-tcs/csaf/issues/653 for more details.

+The envisoned usage is to be integrated in a larger application.
+Therefore it is kept simple and stylable.
+A backend can act as a proxy to avoid the problems caused by CSAF Providers missing `Access-Control-Allow-Origin: *` headers.

 ![](docs/app_single.png)